Albany Medical Center: Weapons incident

 On March 27, 2023, Albany Medical Center went into lockdown after a man entered the hospital with both a BB gun and a shotgun.
 The man, Dino Savocca, 61, was visiting his mother when he barricaded himself in the hospital, triggering a code silver and ordering all patients and staff to shelter in place.
 Savocca was apprehended hours later and arraigned the next day on charges of criminal possession of a weapon, kidnapping and menacing.
-While there were no casualties, hospital staff criticized the New York State Nurses Association for not seriously considering proposed safety measures.
+While there were no casualties, hospital staff criticized management for not seriously considering proposed safety measures.

 Expansion

 In June 2025, the hospital announced plans for a $25 million emergency department expansion due to the current emergency department having some of the longest wait times in the nation.